VincentToups/racket-lib/roguelikes/turtles-monad.md

 Another part of me, however, thinks its too bad.
 There are some problems which find elegant expression by recourse to monadic computation.
 Monadic parser combinators are an example, I think.
-I'd always found parsing to be an unapproachable activity, requireing special use tools and an understanding of and separate domain specific languages to program them.
+I'd always found parsing to be an unapproachable activity, requiring special use tools and an understanding of and separate domain specific languages to program them.
 If one develops monadic parser combinators in Lisp, with the appropriate binding expressions to clean up the